commoncurriculum/common-standards-project/README.md

 * `X.y.z: Major` is for a complete change in the schema.
 * `x.Y.z: Minor` is for a significant error or addition.
 E.g. adding another organization's meta data would bump the minor version as would fixing a systemic error with URLs or URIs in the standards.
-* 'x.y.Z: Patch` is for typos and other tiny errors.
+* `x.y.Z: Patch` is for typos and other tiny errors.